GDC-ConsumerEdge/consumer-edge-core/README.md

     ```

     * This will create a JSON key for the new GSA at `./build-artifacts/consumer-edge-gsa.json`
+    * Also sets up KMS keyring and key for private key encryption

 1. Create SSH keypair for communication between **provisioning machine** and **target machines**.